laravel/nova-docs/4.0/metrics/defining-metrics.md

 ## Table Metrics

-Table metrics allow you to display custom lists of links along with a list of actions, and optionally, an icon.
+Table metrics allow you to display custom lists of links along with a list of actions, as well as an optional icon.

 Table metrics may be generated using the `nova:table` Artisan command.
 By default, all new metrics will be placed in the `app/Nova/Metrics` directory: